Organica-Ai-Solutions/NIS_Protocol/system/docs/DATA_FLOW_GUIDE.md

 The symbolic function from the KAN agent is now sent to the `EnhancedPINNPhysicsAgent` for the critical validation step.

 -   **Input:** The symbolic formula, `f(t) = -kt^2 + c`.
 -   **Process:** The PINN agent checks this function against its internal knowledge base of physical laws.
-Does this function violate causality?
-Does it break the laws of thermodynamics?
-Does it conflict with general relativity?
 -   **Output:** A `PINNValidationResult` object, which contains a boolean `is_valid` flag and a list of the laws it was checked against.
 For this query, it would likely find a violation of causality.

 ```python